commontoolsinc/labs/rfcs/2024-05-19-on-demand-isolated-modules.md

 [Wasm Components][wasm-components] constitute an ABI defined on top of [Core Wasm], as part of ongoing [WASI] development efforts.
 Native support for Wasm Components is available in some Wasm runtimes, but it is not as ubiquitous as [Core Wasm].

-### Components
+### Modules

-Although the term "component" commonly refers to discrete, composable units of a user interface, this document uses the term in the sense of a [Wasm Component][wasm-components].
-In this sense, a component may be thought of as any re-usable chunk of software.
+Modules are our domain jargon for a self-contained unit of code suitable for variable runtime environments.
+In our jargon, a [Wasm Component][wasm-components] may be thought of as a special case of a Module.

-For the purposes of reasoning about what may or may not be part of a component's interface: anything that can be expressed in a [WIT][wit] definition is considered a candidate (this means you can express anything you want, probably).
+For the purposes of reasoning about what may or may not be part of a Module's interface: anything that can be expressed in a [WIT][wit] definition is considered a candidate (this means you can express anything you want, probably).

 ### Isolation

-The techniques in this document are centered on making components out of [Wasm][wasm].
+The techniques in this document are centered on making Modules out of [Wasm][wasm].
 Therefor, when the term isolation is used, it mainly refers to the properties enabled by the Wasm runtime insofar as we may access it in a web browser.
 In a typical case, a Wasm module:

 - Will have its own, unshared buffer of memory
 - May only import objects, capabilities and metadata from "outside" the runtime when they are explicitly provided by its host
 - Must be invoked explicitly by its host

-Wasm provides a reasonable, basic substrate for component isolation.
+Wasm provides a reasonable, basic substrate for Module isolation.
 But, it's important to note that this isolation does not constitute a security boundary.
 It is easy to accidentally grant more capabilities than intended to a Wasm module when providing it access to host APIs (especially within a web browser host).
 And, vulnerabilities such as [Specter][specter] and [Rowhammer][rowhammer] are theoretically possible to exploit from a Wasm module.

 ## Tools